overview

 solution

-・The reception counter is accessed from two entrances, so a large wall was installed to symbolize the dual nature of Ginza, a city whose appearance changes depending on the angle from which it is viewed.
-Sparkling lighting using ribbed glass adds a touch of glamour, while the same lighting is rhythmically installed in the atrium staircase leading to the basement, creating a sense of unity in the lobby area.
-The wooden ceiling also creates a natural flow from the counter to the customer elevator, creating a sense of unity in the area.
+The reception counter is accessible from two entrances, and a large, custom-built wall was installed to symbolize the duality unique to Ginza, a district that changes its appearance depending on the viewing angle.
+Sparkling lighting using ribbed glass adds a touch of glamour, and the same lighting is rhythmically installed in the atrium staircase leading to the basement, creating a sense of unity in the lobby area.
+In addition, the wood-grain ceiling creates a sense of unity in the area by designing a natural flow from the counter to the guest elevators.

-・The guest rooms express the hotel's overall concept of "GINZA CONTRAST" with the depth created by the materials and shapes, such as the shadows of the three-dimensional panels on the headboard, the sparkle of light from the glass lighting, and the texture of the calm wood grain and glossy fabric.
-The graphics combine the veins of willow leaves, a traditional symbol of the city, with the streets of Ginza, creating an organic movement in the room and making the guest rooms even more impressive.
-In terms of functionality, a large table is installed by the window where it is easy to work or eat and drink, accommodating guests with different purposes, whether they are on business or sightseeing.
-In addition, some of the guest rooms have been renovated from the existing unit bath to an out-basin style with separate toilets and showers, allowing the rooms to be used more spaciously.
+The guest rooms express the hotel's overall concept, "GINZA CONTRAST," through the depth created by materials and shapes, such as the shadows cast by the three-dimensional panels on the headboards, the sparkle of light from the glass lighting, and the textures of the calm wood grain and glossy fabrics.
+The graphics, which combine the veins of willow leaves, a traditional symbol of the city, with the streets of Ginza, create an organic movement within the room, making it even more impressive.
+In terms of functionality, a large table is placed by the window, making it easy to work or eat, accommodating guests with different purposes, such as business or sightseeing.
+In addition, some guest rooms have been renovated from existing unit bathrooms to an out-basin style with separate toilets and showers, making the room feel more spacious.

-・Bar Korin on the first basement floor has retained its classic style since it opened in 1987, and as the main bar of the Courtyard Marriott Ginza Tobu Hotel, concept design has been revised while keeping the authentic setting.
-It has evolved into a hotel bar for the new era, collecting content filled with the attention to detail of Japanese brewers, mainly domestic Western alcohol, and is a place that can provide new experiential value to domestic and international guests.
-In addition, it also has a cigar room that embodies the provision of quality time, and has adopted a bottle keeping system to make it "your bar."
-In addition to alcohol, it also serves high-quality Japanese tea and other drinks, making it a bar that can welcome a wide variety of guests.
+・At "Bar Korin" on the first basement floor, while retaining the classic style since its opening in 1987, the bar has been redesigned as the main bar of the Courtyard by Marriott Ginza Tobu Hotel, maintaining its authentic setting while overhauling concept design.
+It has evolved into a hotel bar for a new era, bringing together content that reflects the dedication of Japanese producers, mainly focusing on domestic and Western spirits, and providing a new experiential value to guests from both Japan and abroad.
+In addition, it has a cigar room that embodies the provision of high-quality time and has adopted a bottle-keeping system to make it "your bar."
+Furthermore, it offers not only alcohol but also high-quality Japanese tea and other beverages, making it a bar that can welcome a wide range of diverse guests.

 project member